oren/aws-solution-architect-associate/cloud-guru.md

 11. Scheduled RI - only have EC2 at certain time. once a day, week, month, etc.
 1. Spot - bid whatever price you want for instance capacity. apps that have flexible start and end times. apps that are only feasible at very low compute prices. genomics companies that only need a lot of resources on a certain time.
 If a spot instance is terminated by Amazon EC2, you don't get charged for a partial hour of usage.
 However, if you termitane the instance yourself, you will be charged for the complete hour in which the instance ran.
 1. Dedicated Hosts - physical EC2.
 Regulatory/privacy. licensing limitation. up to 70% off on-demand.

+**Question:** can I move reserved instance fro one region to another?
+No.

 EC2 Instance types: